tomas-fryza/avr-course/lab6-i2c/README.md

    * Optional: [GY-521 module](https://github.com/tomas-fryza/avr-course/blob/master/docs/mpu-6050_datasheet.pdf) (MPU-6050 Microelectromechanical systems that features a 3-axis gyroscope, a 3-axis accelerometer, a digital motion processor (DMP), and a temperature sensor).

-6. Perform a scan to detect the slave addresses of connected I2C devices.
+8. Perform a scan to detect the slave addresses of connected I2C devices.
 Endeavor to determine the corresponding chip associated with each address.
-Note that UART baud rate is set to 115200, therefore you need to add a line to your `platformio.ini` config file:
+Note that UART baud rate in `main.c` is set to 115200, therefore you need to add a line to your `platformio.ini` config file to make sure the Serial Monitor is using the same.
+Open the Serial Monitor in PlatformIO after the Upload.

    ```shell
    monitor_speed = 115200
    ```

-7. Connect the logic analyzer to the I2C and Tx wires.
+9. Connect the logic analyzer to the I2C and Tx wires.
 Launch the logic analyzer software Logic and Start the capture.
 Add two protocol analyzers: **I2C** and **Async Serial**.

-<a name="part4"></a>
+<a name="part3"></a>

-## Part 4: Communication with I2C devices
+## Part 3: Communication with I2C devices

 The goal of this task is to communicate with the DHT12 temperature and humidity sensor assigned to the I2C slave address `0x5c`.

 1. Program an application which reads data from humidity/temperature DHT12 sensor and sends them periodically via UART to Serial Monitor or PuTTY SSH Client.
-Note that, according to the [DHT12 manual](../../docs/dht12_manual.pdf), the internal DHT12 data registers have the following structure.
+Note that, according to the [DHT12 manual](../docs/dht12_manual.pdf), the internal DHT12 data registers have the following structure.

    | **Memory location** | **Description** |
    | :-: | :-- |